Bordered Heegaard Floer homology: Invariance and pairing: Matched circles and their algebras

-Graphically, we will denote the matching~$M$ by drawing dotted arcs on the left and right of a strand diagram.
-We will draw the strands in an element $\Alg(\PtdMatchCirc)$ as usual, except that when we need to sum over different sections of~$s_0$ we indicate strands that appear in half the terms with dashed lines.
-See Figure~\ref{fig:genus-two-strands}.
+Graphically, we denote the matching~$M$ by drawing dotted arcs on the left and right of a strand diagram.
+We draw the strands in an element $\Alg(\PtdMatchCirc)$ as we did for elements of $\Alg(n)$ in Section~\ref{sec:algebra-geometric}, except that we draw horizontal strands (which, if we expand out the sum for $I(\SetS)$, appear in half the terms) with dashed lines.
+For instance, if $\PMC$ is the split genus-two pointed matched circle, one basic generator is

+which, in two-line notation, can be denoted $\honestalg{1}{6}{2}$ or \gls*{honestnotation}.
+In particular, note that in a non-zero basic element of $\Alg(\PMC)$, no initial (respectively terminal) ends of strands can be matched with each other.